 If you have ever wanted to combine your yarn addiction with your addiction to fabric this class will show you how to do it!
 Learn how to merge flannel fabric and crochet with these adorable squares.
 All you need is some DK weight yarn, worsted weight yarn for your main color, an embroidery needle, and a size G or H hook.
 The class will be held Saturday, October 18th from 10:30am-12:30pm and is $25 for 2 hours of instruction, pattern, and flannel fabric.
 Other materials for the class are not included.

-In the month of September we are hosting POP Blanket a project in our F.E.A.T. series.
+In the month of October we are hosting Crochet Fingerless Mitts a project in our F.E.A.T. series.
 Remember F.E.A.T. is an acronym standing for Fiber, Explanation, and Tea.
-We are offering the gathering in the afternoon on Wednesday, September 17th from 1:00pm-2:00pm.
+We are offering the gathering in the afternoon on Wednesday, October 15th from 1:00pm-2:00pm.
 The gathering will focus on the current project and we will discuss the why we chose it, offer an abundance of information on the yarn and fiber, conversation, and of course, tea.
 Oh, and I almost forgot to mention that it’s entirely free!
 And not only is it free, but you will also enjoy the benefit of receiving a discount on the featured yarn if you choose to purchase it after the meeting. -B & Michael